Yukasama/anki-converter/README.md

        - Key: file
        - Value: `<file_name>.md`

-6. **Import .apkg into Anki**
+5. **Import .apkg into Anki**

     Select file `converted_deck.apkg` from project directory to import

-7. **Happy Learning**
+6. **Happy Learning**

 ## How to format a Markdown file (.md)

+Note:

-- Note: There are two types of cards used here: Basic, Cloze
+- There are two types of cards used here: Basic, Cloze
-- Note: There are four variants of card formats as shown below
+- There are four variants of cards, as shown below
-- Note: In cards marked with [Cloze], only use bullet points
+- In cards marked with [Cloze], only use bullet points

 ```markdown
 # File Name